Measurement of the branching fraction and search for CP violation in $D^0\rightarrow K^0_S\,K^0_S\,\pi^+\pi^-$ decays at Belle

 The uncertainty due to the fixed yields of backgrounds is evaluated in two ways.
 The uncertainties in the overall yields of broken charm and residual $\Dksksks$ backgrounds are evaluated in the same manner as done for the branching fraction measurement.
 In addition, the fixed fractions of the backgrounds between $D^0$ and $\dbar$ decays, and among the $\cos\theta^*$ bins, are varied by sampling these fractions from Gaussian distributions having widths equal to the respective uncertainties and repeating the fit.
 After 2000 trials, the r.m.s.\ of the resulting distribution of $\Acp$ values is again taken as the systematic uncertainty.

-We assign a systematic uncertainty due to the choice of $\cosths$ binning by varying the number of bins from four to six, eight, and two.
-The differences between the lowest and highest values of $\Acp$ and the nominal result is assigned as the systematic uncertainty.
+We assign a systematic uncertainty due to the choice of $\cosths$ binning by generating an ensemble of MC experiments and, for each experiment, calculating $\Acp$ using four, six, and eight bins in $\cosths$.
+The mean value of $\Acp$ for these bin choices is calculated, and the largest difference from the mean value with four bins (our nominal result) is taken as the systematic uncertainty.
 There is also uncertainty arising from the $\Aslpi$ values taken from Ref.~\cite{Belle:2011npc}.
-We evaluate this by sampling $\Aslpi$ values from Gaussian distributions and refitting for $\Acp$; after 2000 trials the r.m.s.\ of the fitted values is taken as the systematic uncertainty.
+We evaluate this by sampling $\Aslpi$ values from Gaussian distributions and refitting for $\Acp$; after 2000 trials, the r.m.s.\ of the fitted values is taken as the systematic uncertainty.
 The overall systematic uncertainty is the sum in quadrature of all individual uncertainties.
-The result is $(^{+0.35}_{-0.52})\%$, dominated by the uncertainty due to binning.
+The result is $(^{+0.11}_{-0.10})\%$.

 To measure $\acp$, we divide the data into four subsamples: $D^0$ decays with $C^{}_T>0$ (${\rm yield}\!=\!N^{}_1$) and $C^{}_T<0$ (${\rm yield}\!=\!N^{}_2$); and $\dbar$ decays with $-\overline{C}^{}_T>0$ ($N^{}_3$) and $-\overline{C}^{}_T<0$ ($N^{}_4$).
 Thus, $A^{}_T = (N^{}_1-N^{}_2)/(N^{}_1+N^{}_2)$, $\bar{A}^{}_T = (N^{}_3-N^{}_4)/(N^{}_3+N^{}_4)$, and $\acp = (A^{}_T - \bar{A}^{}_T)/2$.
 We fit the four subsamples simultaneously and take the fitted parameters to be $N^{}_1$, $N^{}_3$, $A^{}_T$, and~$\acp$.